maraouf/OmniGrid/docs/guidelines/deploy.md

 <trailing newline>
 ```

 Click "Add Secret".
-Forgejo masks the value immediately after save — you cannot view it again.
+The CI UI masks the value immediately after save — you cannot view it
-If you screwed up the paste, just "Edit" the secret (Forgejo lets you overwrite the value even
+again.
+If you screwed up the paste, just "Edit" the secret (the CI UI lets you overwrite the
-when it can't read it back) or regenerate the key from section A.
+value even when it can't read it back) or regenerate the key from section A.

 ### 1.2 Add the OmniGrid variables